 A frequent lecturer and author on bankruptcy topics for the New Jersey Institute for Continuing Legal Education, Michael has been selected for inclusion in Best Lawyers in America® (since 2000) and has been included in the Top 10 and Top 100 New Jersey Super Lawyers® list since 2005.

-Michael serves as a member of the Lawyers Advisory Committee for the United States District and Bankruptcy Courts for the District of New Jersey.
-He served on the 2006, 2007, 2009 – 2012 United States Magistrate Judges Judicial Selection Committee for the United States District Court and the 2006 and 2013 Merit Selection Committee for the selection of a United States Bankruptcy Judge.
+Michael has served as a member of the Lawyers Advisory Committee for the United States District and Bankruptcy Courts for the District of New Jersey.
+He served on the 2006, 2007, 2009 – 2012 United States Magistrate Judges Judicial Selection Committee for the United States District Court and the 2006, 2013 and 2014 Merit Selection Committee for United States Bankruptcy Judges in New Jersey.

 Michael is actively involved professionally, including as a member of the New Jersey State Bar Association (Bankruptcy Law Section, former Legislative Coordinator), the American Bankruptcy Institute and as Master and the Bankruptcy Inn of Court.